Floppie209/Amiga2000-remake/README.md

 Removed all versions of the old files and uploaded the final design, incl gerbers.
 In this version almost all the 6.2 patches are applied.

+Update 9-8-2019:
+The problem with the videoextention slot is solved.
+Flickerfixers that use that slot are working fine now.
+I made new gerbers and updated the github page.

+The board is now fully working.
+I rest my case